ZachoH/Copenhagen_city_data/_posts/2025-03-31-Children-in-the-city-of-Copehagen.markdown

 <p>
-<ref target="fig3">Figure 3</ref> shows peaks of NO2 emission in the morning between 6–9 AM, likely due to rush hour when people are driving to work.
+ <a href="#fig3">Figure 3</a> shows peaks of NO2 emission in the morning between 6–9 AM, likely due to rush hour when people are driving to work.
 The midday concentrations are lower but increase again in the afternoon and evening hours.
 However, the limit of 200 µg/m³ is exceeded at H. C. Andersens Boulevard and Jagtvej during these peak hours, which can be verified by hovering over the plot.
 This is not only problematic as it suggest that children living in the highly trafficked areas are exposed to harmful air quality during hours where they are likely to be doing outdoor activies, but also as it seems that Denmark is not obeying EU directives.
 </p>

 <p>
 Some pollutant even go beyong respiratory issues.
 The finer particles called PM2.5 and PM10 can cause more long term harm including strokes, cancer, and respiratory <a href="https://www.eea.europa.eu/en/newsroom/news/air-pollution-levels-across-europe">diseases</a> and even affects pregnancies by imposing low birth weight and pre-term births and.
 The PM2.5 particles are even so small, that they can to enter the lungs and  <a href="https://www.unicef.org/tajikistan/press-releases/1-5-infant-deaths-europe-and-central-asia-linked-air-pollution-unicef">bloodstream</a>.
-These particles are only measured at H. C. Andersens Boulevard, and a similar polar chart shown in <ref target="fig4">Figure 4</ref> for this data indicates that the EU limits of 20 µg/m³ and 40 µg/m³ for PM2.5 and PM10, respectively, is on average exceeded in all hours of the day:
+These particles are only measured at H. C. Andersens Boulevard, and a similar polar chart shown in  <a href="#fig4">Figure 4</a> for this data indicates that the EU limits of 20 µg/m³ and 40 µg/m³ for PM2.5 and PM10, respectively, is on average exceeded in all hours of the day:
 </p>
 <figure id="fig4" style="float: right; margin-left: 10px; margin-bottom: 5px; width: 100%; max-width: 100%;">
   <iframe src="{{ site.baseurl }}/assets/plots/PM_emissions.html"